jwidess/wafer-mask/README.md

 **This is a simple 3D viewer for simulating a silicon wafer with an SiO₂ image mask applied.
 The program uses OpenGL via [Three.js](https://threejs.org/)**

 \*I created this program to assist myself and other students in a nanomanufacturing course.
-Our first assignment involved designing and manufacturing an "art" wafer to teach us the basic steps of spin coating, baking, photolithography, developing, isotropic [BOE](https://en.wikipedia.org/wiki/Buffered_oxide_etch), and finally inspection.
+Our first assignment involved designing and manufacturing an "art" wafer to teach us the basic steps of spin coating, baking, photolithography, developing, anisotropic [BOE](https://en.wikipedia.org/wiki/Buffered_oxide_etch), and finally inspection.
 I wanted a way to simulate what different images may look like masked on to a wafer, and thus sparked the inspiration to create this program!

 > [!Note]
 > View the program here: [https://jwidess.github.io/wafer-mask/src/wafer.html](https://jwidess.github.io/wafer-mask/src/wafer.html)